azrulzulhilmi/COVID-19-ANALYZING-TRENDS-AND-GOVERNMENT-INTERVENTIONS-IN-MALAYSIA-/README_COVID19_Malaysia.md

 Key data sources and features:

-- 🧬 **COVID-19 Statistics**: New cases, deaths, tests, and vaccinations.
+- 🧬 **COVID-19 Statistics**: New confirmed case, New deceased, New recovered, New tested, New persons fully vaccinated
-- 🏛 **Government Responses**: Policies such as lockdowns, facial covering mandates, and travel restrictions.
+- 🏛 **Government Responses**: School closing,
+Workplace closing,
+Cancel public events,
+Restrictions on gatherings,
+Public transport closing, Stay at home requirements, Restrictions on internal movements,
+International travel control,
+Income support,
+Debt relief,
+Public information campaigns,
+Testing policy,
+Contract tracing,
+Facial coverings,
+Vaccinations policy,
+Stringency Index,

 - 📈 **Derived Metrics**: Positive Test % and Case Fatality %

 ---

 ## 🎯 Objectives

-- Examine temporal trends in COVID-19 statistics.
-- Visualize and interpret government interventions.
-- Identify correlations between policy changes and pandemic dynamics.
-- Provide actionable insights for public health response and future preparedness.
+- To examine the trends in daily COVID-19 statistics, including new confirmed cases, recoveries, and deaths, to gain insights into the pandemic's progression over time.
+- To analyse how government interventions, such as school closures, travel restrictions, and vaccination policies, correlate with changes in COVID-19 statistics.

 ---